 Kubernetes PetSets

 B ) Stable storage identity.

-Before PetSets, stateful applications were supported but exceedingly difficult to deploy and manage, especially regarding distributed stateful clusters.
+Before PetSets, stateful applications were supported but exceedingly challenging to deploy and manage, especially regarding distributed stateful clusters.
 In addition, PODs had random names that could not be relied upon.
 With the introduction of PetSets controllers and Kubernetes Pets, Kubernetes has sharpened its support for stateful and distributed stateful applications.

+Kubernetes PetSets